Yikun/hub-mirror-action/README.md

 - `black_list` (optional) the black list, such as “repo1,repo2,repo3”.
 - `white_list` (optional) the white list, such as “repo1,repo2,repo3”.
 - `static_list` (optional) Only mirror repos in the static list, but don't get list from repo api dynamically (the white/black list is still available). like 'repo1,repo2,repo3'
+- `force_update` (optional) Force to update the destination repo, use '-f' flag do 'git push'

 ## Scenarios